Diabetes 2024: Essential Knowledge Everyone Must Know!

 Remember, these are general guidelines, and it’s essential to work with your healthcare provider to create a personalized plan that fits your specific needs.
 They can provide you with detailed advice on monitoring your blood sugar, making dietary changes, and managing your condition effectively312.

 Choosing the right snacks is essential for managing blood sugar levels effectively.
-Here are some diabetes-friendly snacks that are high in fiber, protein, and healthy fats:
+Here are some diabetes-friendly snacks that are high in fibre, protein, and healthy fats:

 1. Hard-Boiled Eggs: